 Earn status credits on reward flights

-One of the most interesting benefits of Qantas Points Club and Points Club Plus membership will be the ability to earn status credits on 'classic' reward bookings made with Qantas Points – an effective shortcut to help Points Club members climb the frequent flyer status ladder.
+One of the most interesting benefits of Qantas Points Club and Points Club Plus membership is the ability to earn status credits on 'classic' reward bookings made with Qantas Points – an effective shortcut to help Points Club members climb the frequent flyer status ladder.

-In the case of a Sydney-London Classic Reward Flight in business class, a Points Club Plus member would pocket 252 status credits.
+In the case of a Sydney-Perth Classic Reward Flight in business class, a Points Club Plus member would pocket 72 status credits from a return trip.

 Another status-friendly benefit: Points Club Plus members will also be able to roll over 100 status credits each membership year to ensure they reach or retain their desired status of Silver, Gold or even Platinum, although the rollover won't apply to Platinum One.